top of page

 SOMETHING YOU'LL HATE ME FOR

-NOMINATED FOR THE STREGA PRIZE 2025
+NOMINATED FOR THE STREGA PRIZE 2026

 A lyrical and intimate account of a mother's last journey by the author of Thirsty Sea.
+Erica Mou comes back with an uncompromising exploration of the choices we make when life brings us to the edge.

 Erica Mou (Apulia, 1990) is an Italian singersongwriter with numerous international awards and seven studio albums to her name.
 Her debut novel, Thirsty Sea, made the 2022 TLS Books of the Year list.
 Something You’ll Hate Me For, which met with critical acclaim in Italy, is her second book.